PepeJEe/customai/README.md

 http://localhost:8010
 ```

-FastAPI's interactive API documentation is available at:
+FastAPI's interactive documentation can be accessed at:

 ```text
 http://localhost:8010/docs